 Director’s comments

 Mr. Goran updated the Board that there are currently 1300 customers.
-He further stated that Authority had not received any taste and odor complaints lately.
+He further stated that the Authority had not received any taste and odor complaints lately.

 Members’ comments

 Mr. Cannady handed out a spreadsheet about hiring an installation crew.
 He asked to add this item to the September agenda.
 He also asked to add a sewer master plan to the September agenda.